Dog Eats NOAA's Two Page Fact Sheet

 '[he] expressed skepticism about any connection between global warming and hurricane intensity, [and] said he had not seen the new papers but had read nothing in other recent research to change his view...."There's going to be an endless series of articles from this circle that is embracing this new theology built on very flimsy interpretation"'

-It's alarming that a NOAA spokesperson spoke with all the authority of political conviction about global warming, while admitting that science research ("theology") isn't considered.
+It's alarming that a NOAA spokesperson doesn't admit science done by it's own agency.
 But today NOAA is denying the influence of politics and White House manipulations.
-NOAA is refuting Nature's report saying that the product of the panel was not a document but a "two-page fact sheet".
+NOAA is refuting Nature's report saying that the product of the panel was not a "document" but a "two-page fact sheet".
 Referring to the May hurricane report, a spokesman said that the fact sheet wasn't complete by the time the pre-hurricane press kit went out.
 Other news reports on the event say that the report was "merely an internal document", and the agency could not take a position on the science.
 What is true?
 Was it a report?
 A two page fact sheet?
 Insignificant?
 For internal use only?
 Was NOAA really challenged to get the two page fact sheet out in time for the press release?
-Is it not NOAA's job to take a position on science?
+Isn't it NOAA's job to report science?

-The evidence for global warming is well established, and the link to hurricane intensity is growing.
-In 1987, Kerry Emanuel of M.I.T. began to establish this link.
-The evidence has grown in the past two decades, and researchers continually refine their understanding of growing amounts of global data that spans decades, centuries or longer.
-Emanuel has argued that the power of tropical cyclones in the North Atlantic and Pacific has doubled since 1950.
+The evidence for global warming is well established, and the link to hurricane intensity has been growing since at least 1987 with Kerry Emanuel's work The evidence has grown in the past two decades, and researchers continually refine their understanding of growing amounts of global data that spans decades, centuries or longer.
+Emanuel says that the power of tropical cyclones in the North Atlantic and Pacific has doubled since 1950.
 Webster et al (Science, Sept.
 16, 2005) provided evidence showing that the number of category 4 and 5 hurricanes has increased globally in the past three decades.
 Researchers are still refining the details, since this type of analysis is difficult.
-But they don't argue that there is mounting evidence between C02, global warming and hurricanes.
+But they don't argue over the ever more solid connection C02, global warming and hurricanes.
 Even NOAA says somewhat obliquely on its website:

 "An implication of these studies [the review doesn't include recent studies] is that if the frequency of tropical cyclones remains the same over the coming century, a greenhouse-gas induced warming may lead to an increasing risk in the occurrence of highly destructive category-5 storms."